 Etiology (Causes) of the Androgen Insensitivity Syndrome

-Different mutations of the androgen receptor gene, located on the X chromosome, lead to a reduced (partial) androgen response or complete lack of androgen response (PAIS or CAIS).
-Many different types of mutations with different effects have been reported, but molecular alterations cannot predict the resulting phenotype.
+Different mutations of the androgen receptor gene, located on the X chromosome, lead to a minimal impairment, partial response or complete lack of androgen response (androgene resistance).
+Many different types of mutations with different effects have been reported, but molecular alterations cannot predict the resulting phenotype (MAIS, PAIS or CAIS).
 Some mutations inhibit the binding of testosterone or DHT to the receptor; some inhibit the binding of the activated androgen-receptor complex to the DNA.
 If there is a complete loss of the androgen receptor gene, complete androgen insensitivity syndrome (CAIS) is certain.

 Diagnostic Work-Up for suspected Androgen Insufficiency Syndrome

 - Clinical examination and ultrasonography for localization of the testes.

 - Laboratory tests: before puberty a normal concentration of testosterone and normal gonadotropins are common, there is a rising testosterone after hCG stimulation.
 After puberty: normal or elevated testosterone, elevated LH.